Naismith's Rule Calculator

 How does Naismith's Rule work for downhill hiking?

-The original Naismith's Rule gives no specific adjustment for descent — it was designed as a conservative estimate where breaks during ascent account for descent time.
+The original Naismith's Rule gives no specific adjustment for descent.
+It was designed as a conservative estimate where breaks during ascent account for descent time.
 Most modern adaptations subtract time for gentle descents and add time for steep descents.
 A common modification: subtract 10 minutes per 300m of gentle descent (under 5° slope), add 10 minutes per 300m of steep descent (over 12° slope).

 What is Tranter's correction for Naismith's Rule?